Some of the things I like/don't like to work with:

 - I tend to favour pure-API backends, or "old-school" server-rendered web apps that post back to their backend.
 Again, nothing else comes even close to being that productive / flexible.

 Besides the languages and environments mentioned above, I have considerable experience with:

 - Performance: I have a deep understanding of performance at the database level, network level, application and web layers.
 I also have considerable experience with stress / load testing methodology and tools, and profiling both CPU and Memory usage.

 - Web Security: Deep knowledge of SQL Injection, Cross Site Scripting, Cross Site Request Forgery, Input Tampering, and methods to secure the code against these.
 Good understanding of cryptography techniques and how to apply it to secure user information in the database and in transit.

-- Money management sites: I've created 2 escrow sites, and 4 sites whose main function was being an intermediary between two parties in a transaction, managing other people's money.
+- Money management sites: I've single-handedly created 2 escrow sites, and 4 sites whose main function was being an intermediary between two parties in a transaction, managing other people's money.
+And of course, I work for a payments company today.
 I have a solid accounting background, and extensive experience in the database design and the code functionality to make robust, auditable systems.
-The code I've written in the last 2 years only has managed money movements for over $100 million USD.
+The code I wrote in just the last 2 years of my freelancing has managed money movements for over $100 million USD.

 - Payment Processors: I'm a PayPal Certified Developer, having integrated dozens of websites with both PayPal Standard and Direct Payments, plus their recurring billing and automated mass payments APIs.
 I've also integrated, in different sites, a large number of other payment processors, both the "regular gateway" type, and the "redirect to us and we'll send back something weird" type.